masterpointio/masterpoint.io/content/updates/welcome-to-our-new-website.md

 ---
+visible: true
+draft: false
 title: Welcome to Our New Website
-description: >-
+author: Matt Gowie
+date: 2023-05-05
-   Hey there, and welcome to the brand-new Masterpoint website!
+description: Hey there, and welcome to the brand-new Masterpoint website!
 As the founder of Masterpoint, I'm beyond excited to share our revamped online presence with you, showcasing our expertise in all things AWS Platform Engineering and our commitment to helping our clients succeed.
-date: 2023-05-05
-author: Matt Gowie
-visible: true
 image: /img/updates/post.png
 ---